department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Features/MaintenanceWindows.md

 ## Front-end

-See front-end description [here](../FrontEnd/DowntimeMessages.md).
-It is important to note that coordination with front-end will be required for handling any changes to the maintenance windows list because effort is required on their part to add handling for maintenance windows within the mobile app.
+See front-end documentation [here](../../FrontEnd/DowntimeMessages.md).
+It is important to note that coordination with front-end will be required for handling any changes to the maintenance windows list because effort is required on the front-end to add handling for maintenance windows within the mobile app.